Templates and Specification

 About Our Tours

-The goal of this our tours is to celebrate cycling in Massachusetts and to have fun.
+The goal of our tours is to celebrate cycling in Massachusetts and to have fun.
 Join us for all the excitement as we explore Massachusetts, cruising through the beautiful countryside of rolling fields, majestic woods, and picturesque towns.

 Cycle Massachusetts supports the community by arranging inclusive community bike rides, cycling events and affordable European tours.
-We are also committed to supporting numerous cycling and urban livability organizations including MassBike, Liveable Streets Alliance and Bikes Not Bombs.
+We are also committed to supporting numerous cycling and urban livability organizations including MassBike, Livable Streets Alliance and Bikes Not Bombs.

 What do you think of when you go for a ride?
 What do you think of when looking for a tour?